Innocent9712/Altschool-Semester-3-Exam/README.md

-## A Full CI/CD Deployment to a kubernetes cluster using flux and helm as a GitOps approach
+## A Full CI/CD Deployment to a kubernetes cluster using flux and helm as a GitOps approach with app image being built and pushed to Docker Hub using Github Actions, providing a Full CI/CD Pipeline
 ---